A Sailing Holiday In Orkney

 Stuart And Sarah

-Kirkwall was established by the Vikings in the 11th Century and first mentioned in the Orkneyinga Viking Saga (also called the History of the Earls of Orkney).
-We have a copy on board for those who fancy a topical read.
+Established by the Vikings in the 11th Century and first mentioned in the Orkneyinga Viking Saga (also called the History of the Earls of Orkney) the name Kirkwall comes from the Norse Kirkjuvágr meaning Church Bay.
+Trinovante has a copy of the Orkneyinga Saga onboard for guests to dip into.

-The dominant feature of the town is the cathedral founded in 1137 by the Viking, Earl Rognvald, in honour of St Magnus who was martyred in Orkney.
-Otherwise, you can enjoy a wander in the busy shopping centre on the stone slabbed streets, visit the Orkney museum, The Bishops and Earls Palace and of course, there is a distillery in the town.
+If you have some spare time in Kirkwall you can enjoy a wander in the busy stone slabbed high street, visit the excellent and free to visit Orkney Museum, The Bishops and Earls Palace and of course, there is a distillery in the town.

-It is well worth staying a few extra days in Kirkwall if you can.
-There are lots of day trips worth doing from Kirkwall including several stone circles and two sites run by Historic Scotland – Scara Brae and Maeshowe
+Orkney Mainland is rich in prehistoric sites are lots of day trips worth doing from Kirkwall including the Ring of Brodgar stone circles and two sites run by Historic Scotland – Scara Brae and Maeshowe

 Check our Frequently Asked Questions Page or just get in touch for a chat.